-Acquisitions or joint ventures could disrupt our business, cause dilution to our stockholders and otherwise harm our business.
+Acquisitions, dispositions, or joint ventures could disrupt our business, cause dilution to our stockholders and otherwise harm our business.

-We may acquire other businesses, products or technologies as well as pursue strategic alliances, joint ventures, technology licenses or investments in complementary businesses.
+We may from time to time acquire other businesses, products or technologies as well as pursue strategic alliances, joint ventures, technology licenses, investments in complementary businesses, or dispose of assets.
 We have not made any acquisitions to date, and our ability to do so successfully is unproven.
+On August 5, 2024, we entered into the Purchase Agreement with Nestlé pursuant to which we have agreed to sell our VOWST microbiome therapeutic business, including all inventory and equipment, certain patents and patent applications, know-how, trade secrets, trademarks, domain names, marketing authorizations and related rights, documents, materials, business records and data and contracts that are used or held for use primarily in the development, commercialization and manufacturing of VOWST.
 Any of these transactions could be material to our financial condition and operating results and expose us to many risks, including:

-- disruption in our relationships with future customers or with current or future distributors or suppliers as a result of such a transaction; - unanticipated liabilities related to acquired companies; - additional exposure to cybersecurity risks and vulnerabilities from any newly acquired information technology infrastructure; - difficulties integrating acquired personnel, technologies and operations into our existing business; - diversion of management time and focus from operating our business to acquisition integration challenges; - increases in our expenses and reductions in our cash available for operations and other uses; - possible write-offs or impairment charges relating to acquired businesses; and - inability to develop a sales force for any additional product candidates.
+- disruption in our relationships with future customers or with current or future distributors or suppliers as a result of such a transaction; - unanticipated liabilities related to acquired companies or disposed assets or businesses; - additional exposure to cybersecurity risks and vulnerabilities from any newly acquired information technology infrastructure; - difficulties retaining or integrating acquired personnel, technologies and operations; - diversion of management time and focus from operating our business to transaction, acquisition integration, or disposition-related challenges; - increases in our expenses and reductions in our cash available for operations and other uses; - · possible write-offs or impairment charges relating to acquired or disposed businesses; and - inability to develop a sales force for any additional product candidates.